bgriffen/academic-kickstart/content/about.md

 ### Affiliations

-I've also written a lot of code for other teams I've been apart of:
+I've also written a lot of software for other endevours I've been apart of:

 * [*Dynomics Inc*](https://github.com/orgs/dynomics/) &mdash; discovering targeted therapies to reverse heart failure using cardiac organoids.
 * [*Scaled Biolabs Inc*](https://github.com/orgs/scaledbiolabs/) &mdash; combining microfluidics, bioengineering and computer science to do high-throughput optimization.